paulrobertlloyd/paulrobertlloyd-v3/source/styleguide/_pages/02-scopes.markdown

 Bob's <dfn title="Dog">canine</dfn> mother and <dfn title="Horse">equine</dfn> father sat him down and carefully explained that he was an <dfn title="A mutation that combines two or more sets of chromosomes from different species">allopolyploid</dfn> organism.

 ### Abbreviation
 The `abbr` element is used for any abbreviated text, whether it be acronym, initialism, or otherwise.
-Generally, it's less work and useful (enough) to mark up only the first occurrence of any particular abbreviation on a page, and ignore the rest.
-Any text in the `title` attribute will appear when the user's mouse hovers the abbreviation (although notably, this does not work in Internet Explorer for Windows).
+Any text in the `title` attribute will appear when the user's mouse hovers the abbreviation.
 Example abbreviations:

 BBC, HTML, and Staffs.

 ### Time
-he `time` element is used to represent either a time on a 24 hour clock, or a precise date in the proleptic Gregorian calendar, optionally with a time and a time-zone offset.
+The `time` element is used to represent either a time on a 24 hour clock, or a precise date in the proleptic Gregorian calendar, optionally with a time and a time-zone offset.
 Example:

 Queen Elizabeth II was proclaimed sovereign of each of the Commonwealth realms on <time datetime="1952-02-6">6</time> and <time datetime="1952-02-7">7 February 1952</time>, after the death of her father, King George VI.